craignicol/cosmosdb-presentation/slides.md

 * have to opt in to detect conflicts (etag) - sometimes this is ok
 * Emulator doesn't support consistency
-* Case matters, NewtonSoft doesn't
+* Case matters, NewtonSoft annotations don't

 +++

 ## New considerations

 * RUs?
   * A measure of computational complexity.
 Can be hard to predict.
 So build, test, and measure.
-Pricing is based on allocating enough resources for x00 RUs.
+Pricing is based on allocating enough resources for x000 RUs.
 * Tuneable consistency
+* Your data no longer has to be homogenous

 ---